mriot/swbf/jub-jub/README.md

 After the second `je` instruction we see `mov eax,811C9DC5`.
 This hardcoded value in the context of a hashing algorithm is known as the "offset basis", and is used as the starting point for the hash calculation.

 Further down we can find `69 C0 93010001 - imul eax,eax,Battlefront.exe+C00193` and this gave me a hard time.
-I was not able to understand the third operants but luckily there are helpful people on the internet as you can read in my [question on StackOverflow](https://stackoverflow.com/questions/62778926/third-operand-of-imul-instruction-is-a-memory-address-what-was-its-original-val).
+I was not able to understand the third operant but luckily there are helpful people on the internet as you can read in my [question on StackOverflow](https://stackoverflow.com/questions/62778926/third-operand-of-imul-instruction-is-a-memory-address-what-was-its-original-val).
 Thanks again CherryDT!

 <details>
    <summary>👀 Screenshot of that question and answer</summary>